ROARING WOLVES: North Clarion Uses Big Scoring Runs to Topple A-C Valley in Four Sets

 A-C Valley used a 14-0 run in the third set to take a commanding 20-5 lead.
 North Clarion inched closer, getting the deficit down to nine at one point, but ultimately dropped the game.

 Brenna Thompson had six kills and two blocks.
-Kyler Freeman four kills, 14 service points and six aces and Alexa Carll pitched in five kills, three blocks and nine service points.
+Kyler Freeman had four kills, 14 service points, and six aces and Alexa Carll pitched in five kills, three blocks, and nine service points.

 Only Thompson is a senior.